Research & Best Practices

 • For deciding when it is time to replace a machine

-Throughout the rest of this post, we will examine these points in further detail, including why it is necessary to calculate depreciation, how to calculate manufacturing equipment depreciation life, and how to use this information to make more informed decisions about maintenance.
+Manufacturers looking to get more value from their assets should understand why it is necessary to calculate depreciation expense, how to calculate manufacturing equipment depreciation life, and how to use this information to make more informed decisions about maintenance.

 What is equipment depreciation?